 Running with two long-time friends from Belfast helped too.
 A lot of runner had their heads-down, ipods-in blocking out all the atmosphere of the crowds and city.
 Whereas we had brightly colored vests, with our names on them, and no ipods or baseball caps.
 Running to the sidewalks (of the extremely wide USA streets) meant everyone cheering you on, shouting your name and giving support.
 To the point that, when stopping to stretch or drink water, you felt like you were letting them all down.

 The first 16 miles were fine, 16-20 was tougher but not painful, then from 20 to the finish (26.2) – it was just ALL pain, and almost ALL uphill.
-Here’s the route map and elevation guide.
+Here’s the elevation guide.
 You can also see it all using Google Maps (with mile markers) at Walk Jog Run

 During the journey I somehow managed to consume the following;

 After that, I finished it in 5:09.
 Although we stopped for toilet queues for at least 15 minutes, so Im telling people I did it in under 5 :) I had hoped for under 4:15 but clearly didn’t put in enough training, and when that became obvious I was just hoping to finish in one piece.
 I’ve uploaded a few race photos to the flickr which are taken by photographers around the course (without you knowing) This is why you’ll find me walking in most of them.

 The next day, I said thats it, never again – but looking back on it now (when my legs don’t seem to be detached from my body) i’m not going to rule it out completely.
 But if I was to do another marathon somewhere, it would take a lot to top New York.